systematic-magic/pubmed/implemented_corrections_ckecking.rst

 The tasks of the team member are composed of 2 major steps:

-- check whether corrections have been implemented by Production team in full (and if so, update Production spreadsheet accordingly) and
+- check whether corrections have been implemented by Production team in full (and if so, update Production Spreadsheet accordingly) and
 - if corrections have not been implemented (in full), to send email to Production team asking to implemented missed corrections (and update Production sheet accordingly)

 1. Go to the "`Implemented Corrections Dashboard`_".
 There you can see all the articles for which corrections have been implemented.
 Use this Dashboard as a work list.
 Process PIIs one by one.